 Not at all!
 Credit card information can prove to be far more valuable than a large wad of cash in our pockets.
-The payment card industry realised this fact and in 2004, a panel of representatives from every credit card company came together to create the Payment Card Industry Data Security Standards (PCI DSS).
+The payment card industry realized this fact and in 2004, a panel of representatives from every credit card company came together to create the Payment Card Industry Data Security Standards (PCI DSS).
 These are a set of compliance standards to ensure that credit card data is kept as securely as possible and used in a responsible manner.

-One common mistake organisations make when striving for PCI compliance is an over-reliance on their IT department to manage the process.
+One common mistake organizations make when striving for PCI compliance is an over-reliance on their IT department to manage the process.
 Many aspects of achieving compliance require an IT expert’s assistance, such as setting up a firewall and encrypting data in motion.
 Reliance on the IT department is not enough.
-The onus of maintaining compliance falls upon every individual in an organisation.
+The onus of maintaining compliance falls upon every individual in an organization.
 Credit card information can pass through the business in many ways and this data cannot always be managed by the IT department.
 Therefore, employees must understand the importance of securely storing and safely processing cardholder data.

-PCI compliance can, for many organisations, seem like a daunting task.
+PCI compliance can, for many organizations, seem like a daunting task.
 But, managing a breach of sensitive card data due to a lack of PCI standards being achieved, could potentially prove far more costly and time-consuming than achieving compliance in the first place.

 PCI DSS serves as an effective preventative measure for having the right systems in place to safely manage cardholder data.
 It can be viewed as a rulebook for sensitive data security.